barzine/genomics-ressources/README.md

 _Helping the journey to awesomeness_

-There is a lot of material online, here a list of some useful place to start digging.
+There is a lot of material online.
+Here is a list of some useful places to start digging.

 ## Content
 - [General](#General)